solarwinds/solarwinds-otel-collector-releases/README.md

 See [complete docker documentation](./build/docker/README.md).

 ### Binary
-First you need to download the builder in the corresponding version.
+First you need to download the builder in the compatible version.
 `go install go.opentelemetry.io/collector/cmd/builder@v0.123.0`

 Then you can build binary for any of the distributions.
 You can choose from `verified`, `playground` and `k8s`.